I have been thinking about this post since 2008 when a thread of comments on a book review I did sparked the desire for me to learn more about it.

 So, educate your kids.

 I’ll tell you what prevents STDs and STIs, education.
-Obviously, you need to be educated in the matter so you can educate your kids too.
+Obviously, you need to be educated on the matter so you can educate your kids too.
 That’s another one of your jobs and you should not and cannot expect the school system or anyone else to do this.
+It is YOUR job.

-They won’t and the few instances where they try to do it, they butcher the experience and opportunity to enlighten the kids.
+The state sucks at educating kids, primarily because religious nuts have demanded that sex ed not be taught in school.
+So the public school system won’t do it right and the few instances where they try to do it, they butcher the experience and opportunity to enlighten and truly educate the kids.

-A sure way to get AIDS or HIV or any other sexually transmitted disease is not by having a foreskin, but by engaging in risky sexual behavior.
+A sure way to get AIDS or HIV or any other sexually transmitted disease is by engaging in risky sexual behavior, not by having or lacking a foreskin.

 About a year and a half ago there was a federal proposal to encourage more male circumcision in the U.S. This was due to the CDC’s report that a few studies in Africa suggested that AIDS, HIV and a few other diseases could be reduced by being circumcised.